UK and France strike new £662m small boats deal - MyJoyOnline

 On Saturday, 602 migrants arrived in Dover on nine boats, bringing the total number of arrivals so far in 2026 to more than 6,000.

+Speaking to the BBC in a migrant camp in northern France, one man said that in France he was homeless, but in the UK he would be able to live "as a normal human being".

+Explaining why she hoped to get to the UK, a woman said: "There's a democracy in the UK - everything they give you is good, they protect us."

-Under the previous deal, signed in 2023, the UK paid France £476m for extra patrols to disrupt migrant smuggling gangs.
+Under the previous deal, which was signed in 2023, the UK paid £476m to France for extra patrols to disrupt migrant smuggling gangs.

+It included unpublished "metrics to measure progress and success", and saw both sides commit to increasing the rate of small boat interceptions.

 The arrangement, which saw around 700 law enforcement officers patrolling beaches in France, was expected to expire next month.